rohancyriac029/entrytask/README.md

 - Asset count HUD with render timing and performance warnings (20+ assets)
 - Syntax-highlighted JSON preview panel

+## Improvements:
+-Using ai to generate objects and textures
+-Adding more assets
+-Adding more features
+-Adding more animations
+-Adding more interactions
+-Adding more sounds
+-Adding more music
+-Adding more effects
+-Adding more transitions
+-Adding more animations
+-Adding more interactions
+-Adding more sounds
+-Adding more music
+-Adding more effects
+-Adding more transitions

 ## Quick Start

 ```bash